Dental Required Reading

 Expenses such as books (which are included in your estimated cost of attendance) do NOT appear on your eBill.

-Federal Direct Loan (Unsubsidized and PLUS) payments applied to your account will be lower than the amounts awarded because the origination fees are deducted.
+Federal Direct Loan (Unsubsidized) payments applied to your account will be lower than the amounts awarded because the origination fees are deducted.

 Late payment fee for an unpaid balance on your student account is $30 per month.